brianhyun/web-forum/client/README.md

 # Issues

--   [ ] Error Messages for Invalid Inputs
+-   [x] Error Messages for Invalid Inputs
+-   [x] Error Message from Forms Bleed Into One Another

 # Learned